 Day 1 Arrival in Kuala Lumpur – Kuala Selangor - 17th March

 Following an overnight flight from the UK we will drive to the coastal town of Kuala Selangor for an overnight stay.
+(We would advise arriving the day before and staying overnight at the airport hotel.)
 After checking into our conveniently situated hotel, we can begin our birding with an exploration of the nearby Kuala Selangor Nature Park.
 There are a number of key species to find here and around the mangroves and lagoons we will look for Black-capped and Collared Kingfishers, Laced and Sunda Pygmy Woodpeckers, Greater and Common Flamebacks, Mangrove Blue Flycatcher, Mangrove Whistler, Pied Triller, Olive-winged Bulbul, and Ashy Tailorbird.
 Other species here include Lesser Adjutant, Pink-necked Green-Pigeon, Blue-throated Bee-eater, Golden-bellied Gerygone, Grey Tit, Olive-winged Bulbul, Ruby-cheeked and Brown-throated Sunbirds, Dollarbird, and Asian Glossy Starling.
 At night Large-tailed Nightjar can be spotlighted near the hotel, whilst there is always a chance of a Buffy Fish-owl or even a Barred Eagle-owl.
 Night at Kuala Selangor.

 Days 2 - 5 Kuala Selangor - Fraser's Hill